jonkiparsky/about/index.md

 title: Home
 ---

 Boston Python is a large and vibrant Python user group in the Boston area.
-We run [two events](events.md) most months.
+We run [three events](events.md) most months.
 Anyone interested in any aspect of the Python world is welcome!

 We use [Slack](slack.md) for online discussions.